 Who should buy these?

 Runners!
-Generally speaking, athletes in general and the profusely sweaty.
-After combing through a range of reviews and lists, comparing what’s what in this specific class of earphone, I’ve concluded that these are the winners for my fellow cardio kids.
-Prior to the salience of sweatproof earbuds, I had wasted way more money than I needed to on run-of-the-mill earbuds for exercising and am stoked to be able to share the crème de la crème with you guys.
+Generally speaking, athletes and the profusely sweaty.
+After combing through a range of reviews and lists, comparing what’s what in this specific class of earphone, I’ve concluded that these are the standouts for my fellow cardio kids.
+Prior to the salience of sweat-proof earbuds, I had wasted way more money than I needed to on run-of-the-mill earbuds for exercising and am stoked to be able to share the crème de la crème with you guys.

 Furthermore, if you find your current pair of workout earbuds are impeding on your ability to workout, any of these will certainly be a welcome upgrade.
 Prior to committing to Bluetooth earbuds, I rocked the Klipsch Rugged S4i.
-It was my baby, and I still have them in my desk at work.
-As much as I love those earphones, I’ve retired them from workout use because the cord kept getting in the way.
-I’d be doing bicep curls – as hard as it may be to believe from my straw arms – and the cord would get caught on the dumbbell only to rip out of my ears.
+As much as I love those earphones, I’ve retired them from workouts, because the cord kept getting in the way.
+I’d be doing bicep curls and the cord would get caught on the dumbbell only to rip out of my ears.
 Half the time, I found myself opting to hear staccato grunts of burly men over aggravating my ear canals and disrupting my workout.

 How we picked

 I began by reviewing what Adam Molina had already chosen from our initial posting of this best list.
-Afterwards, I perused audio forums such as Head-Fi and Reddit (r/headphones).
-The aforementioned CNET, PCMag, etc, also got a few clicks.
-As any good consumer does, I thumbed through Amazon and a range of review sites to get a feel for what’s well-liked.
+As any good consumer does, I thumbed through Amazon and a range of review sites to get a feel for what works and what doesn’t.
 From there, I was able to read user-based reviews and understand common trends among successful exercise headphones.
-Among my findings were that many people sought products with an IPX4 rating or greater, remote functionality and a secure fit.
-We are talking runners here – gotta make sure those ‘buds stay in while you’re bobbing up and down with every step.
+Among my findings were that many people sought products with an IPX4 rating or greater, remote functionality, and a secure fit.
+We are talking runners here—have to make sure those ‘buds stay in while you’re bobbing up and down with every step.

 Fallible but not a failure